 - Download latest release of ARCO software from GitHub and extract it somewhere.

-- Install Windows USB driver “arduino/drivers/Arduino_USB_Drivers-master/Windows”.
+- (Windows only) Install USB driver “arduino/drivers/Arduino_USB_Drivers-master/Windows”.

 There is this game called “Hello Arco” which is an equivalent for classic “Hello World” programs.
 You can use it as a boilerplate for developing your game.